AdRoll/python-hll/README.rst

 Development
 ---------------
-See the `Contributing` document for how to get started building and testing the code.
+See the `Contributing` document for how to get started building, testing, and deploying the code.